-Qlik’s platform consists of several components including Qlik Sense, Qlik Core for developers, QlikView and Qlik NPrinting, acquired with Vizubi in 2015 for enhanced printing and page-based layout.
+Qlik’s platform consists of several components including Qlik Sense, Qlik Core for developers, QlikView and Qlik NPrinting, for enhanced printing and page-based layout.
 Qlik DataMarket is a marketplace for sourcing external data for analyses such as weather and currency information.
-In 2017 Qlik acquired its Swedish partner Idevio (now Qlik GeoAnalytics) to provide advanced features in the area of spatial analysis.
-The vendor has recently strengthened its data management portfolio.
-Podium Data (Qlik Data Catalyst) was acquired to broaden its feature set in the area of data preparation and data catalogs.
-This was followed in 2019 by the acquisition of Attunity, a data integration specialist.
+In 2017 Qlik acquired Idevio, now called Qlik GeoAnalytics, to provide enhanced spatial analysis.
+The vendor has also strengthened its data management offering.
+Qlik Data Catalyst, formerly Podium Data, was acquired to broaden its feature set for data preparation and data catalogs.
+This was followed in 2019 by the acquisition of Attunity, a real-time data integration specialist.

 User & Use Cases

 QlikView is mostly used in mid-sized and large companies by a relatively high proportion of users.
-It has a median of 187 users.
-However, the mean value of 807 users indicates that there are some much larger customer scenarios.
+A median of 110 users per customer work with QlikView.
+However, the mean value of 905 users indicates that there are currently many much larger deployments in production.

 Current vs. planned use